 This video demonstrates that you can get great full-body coverage, even at a distance, from multiple bigger red light therapy panels.

 Again, you'll ideally want full body coverage as well as a higher power output, for deeper pentration into the body.
+Finally, you may want to check out the body panels listed here for even more coverage:

 Moving on to another important topic: